-Now the puppy classes are over and you and your dog have mastered the basic training exercises, it’s time to decide what to do next.
-Puppies who have been trained using reward-based methods love to continue to learn and do new things - plus activities you can do together will help to build the bond between you both.
+So now puppy classes are over and you and your dog have mastered the basic training exercises, it’s time to decide what to do next.
+Dogs who have been trained using reward-based methods love to continue to learn and do new things.

-It’s easy to think that your only options are to continue to do training classes and focus solely on improving your puppy’s obedience, but there are a whole range of dog activities and sports you could think about preparing your puppy for.
-So it’s worth taking the time to find something both you and your puppy can really enjoy and succeed in.
+It’s easy to think that your only options are to continue the training classes and focus solely on improving your dog’s obedience.
+But there are a whole range of puppy activities and sports you could try.
+So take your time and find something both you and your puppy can really enjoy.

-One of the most popular activities for dogs, both to watch and to compete in, is agility.
-This is a fun, competitive activity done off-lead that comprises of a range of obstacles such as jumps, tunnels, dog walks, and other pieces of equipment to either jump over, go through or walk along.
+One of the most popular canine sports, both to watch and to compete in, is puppy agility.
+This is a fun, competitive activity done off-lead that comprises of a range of obstacles such as jumps, tunnels, puppy walks, and other pieces of equipment to either jump over, go through or walk along.

 Try out flyball

-Flyball is a far more energetic dog sport and is a competitive team sport run on a knockout basis.
+This is a far more energetic affair.
+This competitive team sport runs on a knockout basis.
 Two teams of four dogs compete at the same time, with the dogs running in turn down a lane of four jumps, collecting a tennis ball from a purpose-designed box at the end and running back over the jumps.
 This can be a good skill for your puppy to master and you can have a great time adding another string to your training bow even if you have no intention of competing.
 And who knows… you could get addicted!

 Heelwork to music

-Often thought of as ‘dancing with your dog’, if you want to brush up on your puppy training, have fun, and to add in a bit of Strictly, then this could be the dog activity for you.
-Competitive Heelwork to Music involves working out a four-minute routine that comprises heelwork in various positions, mixed with a variety of tricks.
-It is usually performed in front of a group of judges – but just like ballroom dancing, you can have just as much fun at home or within your training club.
+Often thought of as ‘dancing with your dog’, if you want to brush up your training and have fun, then this could well be the activity for you.
+Competitive Heelwork to Music involves working out a four-minute routine that comprises of heelwork in various positions mixed with a variety of tricks that is performed in front of a group of judges – but just like ballroom dancing, you can have just as much fun at home or within your training club.
 Training involves learning through play, improving your general control, mastering new tricks, and of course putting it all to music.

 Work out with canicross

-This is a fairly new dog sport which was only introduced into the UK in 2000.
-The name comes from a mixture of ‘canine’ and ‘cross country’ and the sport is exactly that - running off-road with your dog.
-The dog runs out in front following directional commands, while wearing a comfortable padded harness that is attached to a waistband of the owner by a 2m bungee line.
+The name comes from a mixture of ‘canine’ and ‘cross country’ and the sport is exactly that - running off-road with your puppy.
+The dog runs out in front following directional commands while wearing a comfortable padded harness that is attached to a waistband of the owner by a 2m bungee line.

 Improve your teamwork with rally

-This is the latest sport to be recognised by the Kennel Club and it’s like a cross between obedience and an obstacle course!
-It differs from obedience training in that dogs and their owners attempt a pre-set course with up to 15 signs along the route telling you what to do at each point.
-At the lower levels, these are all simple exercises done on a lead such as sit or turn, but get harder and are done off lead at higher levels.
+This sport is a cross between obedience and an obstacle course!
+It differs from obedience in that dogs and their owners attempt a pre-set course with up to 15 signs along the route telling you what to do at each point.
+At the lower levels, these are all simple exercises done on a lead such as sit or turn but get harder, much more complex and are done off lead at higher levels.
 This is a sport that improves general training and teamwork in a less formal setting than traditional obedience.

-These are just a few of the many dog activities and sports you can start preparing for with your puppy.
-If you would like more information, the best starting point is to talk to your local puppy training class, or look at the Kennel Club’s website to find an activity club near you.
+These are just a few of the many sports and activities you can do with your dog and for these, and ideas on others, the best starting point to talk to your local dog training class.

-As your puppy is still young, check with your vet before you start any new activity to ensure they are physically fit and mature enough to take on the new challenge.
+As your dog is still young, check with your vet before you start any new activity to ensure they are physically fit and mature enough to take on the new challenge – and have fun!